ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 ### Alpine Allocation Tiers

-In addition to Trailhead auto-allocation (`ucb-general`) that all users are awarded automatically, CURC offers two additional tiers to accommodate larger computing needs on Alpine.
+In addition to the Trailhead auto-allocation (`ucb-general`) that all users are awarded automatically, CURC offers two additional tiers to accommodate larger computing needs on Alpine.
 The **Ascent Allocation** tier provides users with 250,000 SUs over a 12 month period.
 The **Peak Allocation** tier is aimed at projects that will consume between 250,000 and 5,000,000 SUs in a